Athletic Shoes: Lace Them to Fit

-In many people, one foot is larger than the other.
+In many people, 1 foot is larger than the other.
 Shoes should be fitted to your longer and wider foot.
-Although the toe box should be spacious, too much space can make your feet slide, causing blisters.
+Although the toe box should be roomy, too much space can make your feet slide.
+This causes blisters.

 How to lace your shoes

 Once you've got the basic fit down, turn your attention to the laces.
-Here is the proper lacing technique:
+Here is the proper lacing method:

 Loosen the laces as you put on the shoes.
 This prevents stress on the eyelets and the backs of the shoes.
 In fact, take all the laces out when trying on a pair of shoes and relace with equal tension.

 Always begin with the eyelets closest to your toes and pull the laces using one set of eyelets at a time to tighten the shoes.
-This prevents stress at the tops of the shoes and aids a better fit.
+This prevents stress at the tops of the shoes and helps get a better fit.

 When choosing shoes, keep in mind that those with more eyelets allow a more custom fit.

-For wide feet: Use the eyelets closer to the tongue of the shoe.
+Use the eyelets closer to the tongue of the shoe for wide feet.
 This allows greater width to the lacing area and has the same effect as letting out a corset.

-For narrow heel and wider forefoot: A narrow heel and wider forefoot is a common problem among women.
-Consider using two laces for a combination fit.
-Use the closer set of eyelets to adjust the width of the shoe at the forefoot and the wider set to snug up the heel to prevent the heel from moving up and down or sliding back and forth.
+A narrow heel and wider forefoot is a common problem among women.
+Consider using 2 laces for a combination fit.
+Use the closer set of eyelets to adjust the width of the shoe at the forefoot, and the wider set to snug up the heel to prevent the heel from moving up and down or sliding back and forth.